 Marine Biologist High School Recommendations

-The major you need to be a marine biologist can be any of the following: biology, zoology, animal science, conservation biology, environmental policy and management, hydrology, oceanography, marine biology, and more life science-related disciplines.
-Additionally, if your goal is to focus on chemical or theoretical aspects of marine biology, a degree in chemistry, biochemistry, and statistics can be suitable as well.
+The major you need to be a marine biologist can be any of the following: biology, zoology, animal science, conservation biology, environmental policy and management, hydrology, biological oceanography, or marine biology.
+If your goal is to focus on chemical or theoretical aspects of marine biology, a degree in chemistry, biochemistry, or statistics can be suitable as well.

 Additional Certifications and Licenses

-What does it take to be a marine biologist can vary significantly depending on the position.
+The requirements to become a marine biologist can vary significantly depending on the position.
 Acquiring some additional certifications can make you eligible for more career paths within the field.
 An open-water SCUBA certification and First Aid/CPR certification would be ideal for careers that require remote work.
 Mapping software such as GIS is also a very common tool used in the life sciences.

-- Graduate Certificate in Environmental Geographic Information Science (GIScience) – Unity College’s Environmental GIScience graduate certificate program teaches students to analyze and interpret environmental data and integrate said data into spatial technologies to create accurate geographical maps, models, and graphics of their study ecosystem.
+Unity Environmental University offers a 5-week online Introduction to GIS course.
+It teaches students to analyze and interpret environmental data and integrate said data into spatial technologies to create accurate geographical maps, models, and graphics of their study ecosystem.
 This fundamental course can help you determine how GIS can benefit you as a marine biologist.